ULINCHEN/SIT_CS554_WebProgramming_Final_Project/README.md

 4 - Make sure the services are started correctly in docker, enjoy！

+### IMPORTANT
+Inorder to test the email service, please change this two account email address to your email address.
+<br/> Please use two different browser to login

 ### Test flow

 1 - crate new account